Kirkland in Yavapai County, Arizona — The American Mountains (Southwest)

 Other nearby markers.
-Malvina Lode Claim (approx. 7.2 miles away); Peeples Valley Pioneer Cemetery (approx. 9˝ miles away).
+At least 2 other markers are within 10 miles of this marker, measured as the crow flies.
+Malvina Lode Claim (approx. 7.2 miles away); Peeples Valley Pioneer Cemetery (approx. 9½ miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 14, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 1,237 times since then and 47 times this year.
+It was originally submitted on July 14, 2010, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 1,307 times since then and 16 times this year.
 Photos: 1, 2, 3. submitted on July 14, 2010, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.